System64fumo/sysbar/README.md

 # Theming
 sysbar uses your gtk4 theme by default, However it can be also load custom css,<br>
-Just copy the included bar.css file to ~/.config/sys64/bar.css<br>
+Just copy the included style.css file to ~/.config/sys64/bar/style.css<br>

 # Credits
 [wttr.in](https://github.com/chubin/wttr.in) for their weather service<br>